mircealungu/mircea/thoughtstream.md

 **May 4**

-Guess how does one say river in ancient greek.
-Two hints:

-Mesopotamia = the land between the rivers.
+Mesopotamia = the land between the rivers (Tigris and Euphrates)

-Hippopotamus = river horse.
+Hippopotamus = river horse

-Also, guess how to say *between* and *horse*.
+Now, guess how does one say river in ancient greek.

-Etymology is such a beautiful thing.

 **